aagit/synthmerge/README.md

 - **Fail-Safe Design**
   - When one model fails to resolve a conflict, Git's original conflict remains alongside solutions from other models for that hunk
   - Each AI endpoint can be configured with timeout, delay, and max_delay parameters
+  - Custom root certificates can be added to the endpoint configuration

 ---